santerihukari/santerihukari.github.io/projects.markdown

 Remote controlled bright light
 ===================
 Built with and ESP8266, 230V AC relay, and a couple of LED lights totaling to about 1500 lumen.
-Currently controlled either via WLAN or telegram bot (also supports timed messages to use it as an alarm)
+Currently controlled either via ip-address or telegram bot (also supports timed messages to use it as an alarm)

 Telegram bot to announce changes in SportUni gym reservations